ajmrishav/ajmrishav/README.md

 - 🌱 I’m currently learning backend development and messaging queue.
 - 👯 I’m looking to collaborate on projects related to backend development and data engineering.
-- 💬 Ask me about [backend development and data structures and Algorithms].
+- 💬 Ask me about backend development and data structures and Algorithms.

 Here are some of the technologies and tools I work with: